tundish/blathnaid/app/tale.rst

 Meanwhile, with the proceeds Ingomer was setting up his own Guild of Locksmiths, to whom he granted the right in perpetuity a year later.

-But the Locksmiths did not understand metallurgy.
+But the Locksmiths did not understand tolerances.
 They made sure there was not one key in the City that would match another.
 And yet the tumblers of their padlocks jammed up if you dropped them.